tathamoddie/Repair-Environment.ps1/README.md

     All environment tests now passing (fixes were applied)

-When you're not sure if it's your environment or your code:
+When you're not sure if it's your environment or your code that's broken:

     C:\code\SomeProject> Repair-DevelopmentEnvironment.ps1